 Fishing is an age-old pastime that's never been afraid to embrace new techniques and tools, whether it involves different types of bait or rods.
 Add mobile apps to the angler's bag of tricks, as they offer everything from fishing guides and logs, to solar and lunar timetables, social networking tools, knot guides and more.
 Check out 15 useful apps for fishermen.
 (Image Credit: Andreas Berheide/Shutterstock.com)

-Fishbrain (Android, iOS) is social networking app of more than 3 million fishing and angling enthusiasts.
-Once you sign in, you can use Fishbrain to check out a crowdsourced database of more than 1.7 million fishing locations.
+Fishbrain (Android, iOS) is social networking app used by millions of fishing and angling enthusiasts.
+Once you sign in, you can use Fishbrain to check out a crowdsourced database with millions of fishing locations.
 Through the millions of recorded catches, you'll find out where to fish, what bait is working and what fish are biting.
 You can even contribute your own experiences.
 Fishbrain also works as a personal catch log to record your angling progress.

 Aimed squarely at saltwater fishermen, Pro Angler (Android, iOS) provides a wealth of resources to users, from a guide to more than 15,000 GPS fishing hotspots, radar weather maps, easy-to-use state and federal regulations and a guide to 250 saltwater fish species.
 Users can check out weekly updates of "What's Biting" in their region, read up on fishing reports from professional anglers and captains, and guide their boat in to hot spots and artificial reefs.
 Bonus features include guides to knots, rigs, and gear, a digital wallet for storing important fishing documents like licenses and a variety of fish recipes complete with nutritional info.